SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 Using the URL, the client id and the client secret from the SAP AI Core service key, you could now already query the model using any programming language or any API platform.

+☝️ You will need the deployment ID of both models in [Exercise 09-create-connection-configuration](../09-create-connection-configuration/README.md).

 ![Create deployment 5/5](assets/2024-07-16_16-51-40.png)

 ## Deploy a proxy for an embedding model on SAP AI Core